 Simple IRA contributions can include two different types.
 The first is employer contributions, which can take the form of either a non-elective payment or a matching contribution.
 The second type comes from the employees themselves in the form of salary deductions.

 For employees, you are allowed to make salary contributions of any value into an existing Simple IRA plan as long as these deductions do not exceed limits specified by the law.
-The largest amount of money that an employee is allowed to contribute to a simple IRA plan in 2019 is thirteen thousand dollars.
-This is a five hundred dollar increase from the previous 2018 limit.
+The largest amount of money that an employee is allowed to contribute to a simple IRA plan in 2020 is thirteen thousand five hundred dollars.
+This is a five hundred dollar increase from the previous 2019 limit.

 Combining Your Simple IRA Plan.
 If your employer offers an additional plan that you take part in that also includes an elective salary reduction, then additional limits apply.
-In particular, the Simple IRA rules dictate that total contributions to all employer sponsored plans in 2019 cannot exceed nineteen thousand dollars.
-In 2018, this amount was eighteen thousand five hundred dollars.
+In particular, the Simple IRA rules dictate that total contributions to all employer sponsored plans in 2020 cannot exceed nineteen thousand five hundred dollars.
+In 2019, this amount was nineteen thousand dollars.
 These amounts are not subject to individual retirement account income limits.